XESLLC/gis/readme.md

 #### Component Design Exercise
 #### Database Modeling & SQL Exercise
 ---

 #### General
 The three exercises above, 'Code Writing', 'Component Design' and 'Database Modeling & SQL Exercise' are completed in this node app.

-To run the solutions for these exercises, copy this node app to a new directory or one of your choosing.
+To run the solutions, copy this app to a directory of your choosing.
 ---

 #### Code Writing Exercise
-In your terminal, navigate to the root directory and run the following on the command line:
+In your terminal, navigate to the root directory and enter the following on the command line:

-node -e 'require("./index").getCountAndAverageParcelSize()'
+node index

-This will run an exported module in the index.js file.
+This will run the entire javascript file 'index.js'.
-It will log results to your console which includes 'Number of Parcels:  1000' and 'Average Parcel Size:  8802.0090703125'.
+It will log results to your console, including:
+'Number of Parcels:  1000'
+'Average Parcel Size:  8802.0090703125'
 ---

 #### Component Design Exercise
 In your terminal, navigate to the root directory and run the following on the command line: